-*A few sculptures on the lower grounds may have limited viewing accessibility due to invasive species removal in those areas.
+*A few sculptures may have limited viewing accessibility due to invasive species removal and grounds work in those areas.
 Please check back for updates about our progress!
 Learn more about our invasive species here.

 The Contemporary Austin’s Betty and Edward Marcus Sculpture Park at Laguna Gloria is named in honor of a founding grant by the Edward and Betty Marcus Foundation.
 This contemporary art destination presents exhibitions and permanent outdoor art installations on a site of great natural beauty on Lake Austin.